Categories

 In summary, what’s important is that fascism is indeed molecular and involves micro-black holes inflicted by monomania, an excessive passional desire for redress, as clarified by the two (121).
 To be clear, in their parlance, a black hole is what marks the subject, the ‘I’, the ‘Self’, the individual, which, like an actual black hole, sucks everything in it, like in the case of people who, passionally, make everything about themselves, so that it’s just ‘me’, ‘me’, ‘me’.

 I’m sure I’ve explained this and used these examples before, but fascism crops up in all kinds of mundane situations, like when you are in a grocery store and need to get something and someone else is blocking you from getting what you are there for, perhaps by blocking your access to it with a shopping cart.
-It’s not really a big deal, like, at all, yet, strangely, you feel that you aggrieved.
+It’s not really a big deal, like, at all, yet, strangely, you feel aggrieved.
 Fascism is exactly that, when you feel like you’ve been wronged by others and you want to right this wrong, right there, right now!
 As it’s about a sense of grievance, you are only likely to share it with others, which is why the black holes resonate with one another, as well as with a central black hole in the case of a totalitarian state that seeks make use of this passionality.
 Of course, the resonance depends on the what it is makes people feel that they’ve been wronged and how deeply that grievance is felt by the people.
 My everyday example is unlikely to be something that result in much resonance with other people in the shop.
 That said, I think it’s a good example of what Foucault (xiv) calls the pettiness and “the tyrannical bitterness of our everyday lives” that seeks to consume us.
 In short, what makes fascism so dangerous, so cancerous, is how common it is.

 So, yeah, my take on fascism, itself based on the definition provided by Deleuze and Guattari, is differs quite a bit from Richardson’s (449-450) definition which is, in turn, based on Michael Billig’s definition of fascism.
 The way I see it, Richardson and Billig define fascism too narrowly as pertaining to extreme nationalism, anti-Marxism, and pro-capitalism.
 That said, I do agree that fascism is centrally undemocratic and against personal freedoms, considering that, as defined by Deleuze and Guattari, it’s all about asserting oneself without care for the opinions and welfare of others.
 I also agree with Richardson’s added (449) feature, that fascism is mass movement, in the sense that, as defined by Deleuze and Guattari, the feeling of having been aggrieved has a tendency of resonating with others, which is how it becomes cancerous in a society.
 It’s also worth noting that Richardson considers the two last features, anti-democracy/anti-freedom and mass nature as what distinguishes fascism and the three first features more how fascism tends to operate, so, in a way, I guess I find myself in agreement with him.

 Now, as this essay is really about discourse and discourse analysis, that is to say what is meant by them, I’ll skip the analysis part of Richardson’s book chapter.
 Given that there’s, what, 41 chapters in this book, in addition to the introductory chapter, that is to say 42 chapters in total, I won’t go through all of them, checking how they define discourse.
 What I’ll do instead is to turn my attention to Bernhard Forchtner’s (259) chapter ‘Critical discourse studies and social theory’ because it “aims to offer an overview of how the social has been understood, that is of social theory in CDS” or CDA.
 It’s worth pointing out that his book chapter is indeed an overview.
-He is explicit about this, considering that he (260) goes on to indicate that he’ll be focusing only on the work associated to Norman Fairclough (Dialectical-Relational Approach, DRA), Teun van Dijk (social psychology / cognition) and Ruth Wodak (Discourse-Historical Approach, DHA).
+He is explicit about this, considering that he (260) goes on to indicate that he’ll be focusing only on the work associated with Norman Fairclough (Dialectical-Relational Approach, DRA), Teun van Dijk (social psychology / cognition) and Ruth Wodak (Discourse-Historical Approach, DHA).
 He (260) chooses to focus on them due to their centrality and they “still exert a considerable influence” in CDS or CDA.
 Feel free to object to that, but it is what it is.
 He offers only partial coverage and therefore it is only likely that certain things are simplified to some extent.
 That said, considering that he has to do deal with the limitations of scope, I think he has chosen well here.
 I’m also going to focus only on discourse related matters in this book chapter, so whatever is not included in this essay is on me.

 Right, Forchtner (259) gets things going by pointing out that CDS or CDA practitioners haven’t always been particularly explicit about what kind of theory they build on or from which existing theories or conceptual frameworks they draw from.
 Later on he (259) adds that this is still largely the case.
 He (259) states that the practitioners tend to be eclectic, building on various authors, I’d say too many to list and, well, the names aren’t that important either.
 His (259) point is that while drawing from various authors may be beneficial, resulting in “possible synergies”, there may also be contradictions.